 By putting in all of the work and research required to get to this point, you can feel more confident making a strong offer once you find a home that checks all of the most important boxes for you.
-Depending on what houses are currently selling for in this neighborhood, you’ll have to adjust how competitive your offer is.
+Depending on what houses are currently selling for in this neighbourhood, you’ll have to adjust how competitive your offer is.
 If homes are frequently selling far above the asking price, you probably won’t get away with coming in below the asking price, for example.

 But also remember that your agent isn’t there to be your life coach.
 Their job is to get you into a home that meets your requirements, so that is the only expectation you should really have from them.
 They’re going to operate in a way that helps you find the home you want and guides you through making an offer and moving forward with everything concerning the purchase of your new home.

-Paying Off Your Mortgage Quickly – Mortgage Tips Canada
+Paying Off Your Mortgage Quickly

 Paying off your mortgage quickly can save you money on interest, but it’s not always the best idea.
 The first thing to consider is whether you’ll have to pay any additional fees or penalties for paying off your mortgage quickly.
 If you’re going to be hit with fees, it’s not always worthwhile to make additional payments.
-It could be – it’s just something you’ll have to calculate and account for.
+It could happen — it’s just something you’ll have to calculate and account for.

-On the other hand, if you have a closed mortgage, your options could be a bit more limited.
+On the other hand, if you have a closed mortgage, your options could be more limited.
 Many closed mortgages will allow you to prepay some of your mortgage, for instance, 10% or 20% of the original principal amount of the mortgage, on an annual basis.

-Should You Pay Off Your Mortgage More Quickly?
+Should You Pay Off Your Mortgage Faster?